-redheadncorset asked: You realize that many of those cites for corset research rely on the Victorian magazines that faked stories?
+redheadncorset said: You realize that many of those cites for corset research rely on the Victorian magazines that faked stories?
 It is widely accepted that most of the stories about corsets published were fetish pieces (Erotic Fiction).
 It was BDSM in a time when porn was outlawed.
 Please cite a reliable source where a woman broke her bone (not the corset bone).

 Sorry for offending you, if I did.
 I generally post superfluous research which relates (loosely) to topics I find more interesting (most of my research, as of late, centers around pre-revolutionary times in various Western cultures, which is why there’s a lot of 17th century talk here).
 So, I’m also sorry if this isn’t as well researched as, say, an academic paper or a book would be.
 But actually, thanks for checking my sources, it’s nice to know someone cares.